mourafnd/everyday-a-pop-album/content/posts/em-ritmo-de-aventura-patrulha-salvadora/index.en.md

 - Country: Brazil
 - Genre: Pop
 - Main Tracks: "Em Ritmo de Aventura", "Bailarina", "Deixa Comigo", "Eu Acredito em Anjos", "Uma História de Amizade"
-- Curiosities: "Em Ritmo de Aventura" is the soundtrack album of the Brazilian children's telenovela "Patrulha Salvadora".
+- Curiosities: "Em Ritmo de Aventura" is the soundtrack album of the Brazilian children's telenovela Patrulha Salvadora.
 It features fun and catchy pop songs aimed at a younger audience, but enjoyable for all ages.